 When I say family member, I’m using the term loosely.
 The recipient can be technically an unrelated person like a boyfriend or girlfriend, or a friend or neighbor, a teacher or mentor or whomever you want to give a gift to.

-Please note I’m putting aside the more complex issue of gift tax.
-Any person can give any other person up to $13,000 this year without triggering gift tax.
-A married couple can give any one person up to $26,000 this year without triggering gift tax.
-A couple can give another couple up to $52,000 this year and $52,000 again next year.
+Please note I’m putting aside the gift tax.
+Any person can give any other person up to the gift tax exclusion limit without triggering a gift tax form.
+A married couple can give any one person double that without triggering gift tax.
+A couple can give another couple four times the exemption limit.
 Unless you are very rich, that’s a lot of gifts!